elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 ![Quadratic](/img/quad.png)

 Certainly not great, but a lot better.
-If I spent some time playing with the parameters, I could spruce this up a bit, but it'll never be perfect.
+If I spent some time playing with the parameters, I could spruce this up a bit, but it'll never be perfect (as the boundary isn't quadratic)

-It's time to create my neural network to see if it does better.
+A neural network should do better.

 ```python
 import numpy as np